afiqiqmal/SharedChamber/README.md

 // Files and Images will be encrypted
 // prefix of this encrypted images and files start with "conceal_enc_";
-//put files like pdf
 File getFile = new File(Environment.getExternalStorageDirectory().getAbsolutePath()+"/testing.pdf");
 concealPrefRepository.putFile(KEY,getFile,boolean deleteOldFiles);
-//deleteOldFiles - true or false.. true - will delete choosen file and move to new path
+// deleteOldFiles - true or false.. true - will delete choosen file and move to new path

 //put images
 concealPrefRepository.putImage(KEY, BitmapFactory.decodeResource(getResources(), R.mipmap.ic_launcher));